Emahhh/hardhat-boilerplate/README.md

 npx hardhat node
 ```

-Then, on a new terminal, go to the repository's root folder and run this to
+Then, on a new terminal, go to the repository's root folder and run this to deploy the contract:
-deploy your contract:

 ```sh
 npx hardhat run scripts/deploy.js --network localhost